oracle/macaron/docs/source/pages/using.rst

 Macaron's policy engine accepts policies specified in `Datalog <https://en.wikipedia.org/wiki/Datalog>`_.
 An example policy can verify if a project and all its dependencies pass certain checks.
 We use `Soufflé <https://souffle-lang.github.io/index.html>`_ as the Datalog engine in Macaron.
 Once you run the checks on a target project as described :ref:`here <analyze-action>`, the check results will be stored in ``macaron.db`` in the output directory.
-Because the check results of different software component can be stored into the database at ``macaron.db``, we must specify the target software component in the Datalog policy file to be enforced by the policy engine.
-There are two ways that we could specify the target software component in the Datalog policy file:
+Because the check results of different software components can be stored in the database at ``macaron.db``, we must specify the target software component in the Datalog policy file to be enforced by the policy engine.
+There are two ways that we can specify the target software component in the Datalog policy file:

 #.
 Using the complete name of the target component (e.g. ``github.com/oracle-quickstart/oci-micronaut``)